 - A DLL is loaded

 The phases are summarized as follows –

-- Envision – Determine the objectives and scope as well identify assumptions and risks.
+- Envision – Determine the objectives and scope as well as identify assumptions and risks.

-2. Plan – Perform a detailed analysis of the environment with computer , users roles and applications to be controlled.
+2. Plan – Perform a detailed analysis of the environment with computers, users’ roles, and applications to be controlled.

 3. Develop – Create AppLocker rules on reference computers for the operating system and all applications.
 Test and refine the rules until they are ready for formal testing, and then

 4. Stabilize – Configure centralized monitoring of AppLocker events by Performing detailed